rfo909/CFT/doc/Doc.md

 Each script remembers where it was loaded from, so when saving it, it is written back to that location.

-# Comments

-The hash character '#' indicates that the rest of the line is a comment.

-# Calling functions in other scripts
+## Calling functions in other scripts

 Sometimes we want to call a useful function in another script file.
 This is